-The World Bank office in Beirut recently released a report concluding that Lebanon needs more and better jobs.
-The report quantified the problem we currently face.
-It is worth synthesizing some of the key findings:
+The World Bank office in Beirut recently released a report concluding that Lebanon needed more and better jobs.
+The report quantified the problem that we currently face.
+It is worth synthesizing some of the report's key findings.

-The prospects of finding jobs look dim for young graduates.
-In fact, the study shows that there is a long transition from school to work as first-time job seekers with no formal education need 16 months to get their first jobs.
-One: The Lebanese economy has a dismal record in creating jobs.
-Although GDP grew by 3.7 percent per year between 1997 and 2009, the economy created only 1.1 percent of jobs, an anomaly for a middle-income country.
+First, the Lebanese economy has a dismal record in creating jobs.
+Although GDP grew by 3.7 percent per year between 1997 and 2009, the economy created only 1.1 percent in new jobs, an anomaly for a middle-income country.
 The economy must create six times more jobs to absorb the new graduates if they are to remain in the country.
-This effectively means that in the next 10 years, the economy must generate 23,000 new jobs per year.
-So far, it has been able to create only 3,000 jobs.
+This effectively means that in the next 10 years the economy must generate 23,000 new jobs per year.
+So far, it has been able to create only 3,000 jobs annually.

-Two: Not only do we need more jobs, but we also need better jobs.
-According to the study, the jobs demanded by the private sector are of low productivity, such as wholesale and retail trade, motor vehicle repair, transportation, and storage.
-Whereas jobs in the higher productivity sectors such as IT, finance and insurance, and other scientific jobs are on the decline.
+Second, not only does Lebanon need more jobs, it needs better jobs.
+According to the study, the jobs demanded by the private sector are of low productivity, such as those in wholesale and retail trade, motor vehicle repair, transportation and storage.
+Meanwhile, jobs in the higher productivity sectors such as information technology, finance and insurance, and other scientific jobs are on the decline.

-Three: The prospects of finding jobs look dim for young graduates.
+Third, the prospects of finding jobs look dim for young graduates.
 In fact, the study shows that there is a long transition from school to work as first-time job seekers with no formal education need 16 months to get their first jobs.
-Moreover, 85 percent of Lebanese use personal contacts including family and friends to find work.
-The report goes on to say that although this method of finding a job reduces the search cost for some candidates, it does not maximize the matching of skills with the companies that are seeking them since the latter are only evaluating a smaller pool of candidates for the jobs.
+Moreover, 85 percent of the Lebanese use personal contacts including family and friends to find jobs.
+The report goes on to say that although this method of finding a job reduces the search cost for some candidates, it does not maximize the matching of skills with the companies that are seeking them since the latter are only evaluating a smaller pool of candidates.

 But, the economic cost of using personal contacts is not merely limited to inept skill matching.
 The reason the World Bank report stopped at that is that it did not attempt to unpack what "family and friends" entail.
-In other words, what type of relationships is lumped into this category?
+In other words, what type of relationships are lumped into this category?
 And are these relationships equivalent to each other?
 For instance, is using daddy's connection equivalent to resorting to politicians to find jobs in the private sector?
-And if they are not, who resorts to which type of connection and what are the political and social implications of such practices beyond the labor market?
+And if they are not, who resorts to which type of connection and what are the political and social implications beyond the labor market?

-A recent survey by the Lebanese Center for Policy Studies (LCPS) and International Alert conducted a few months ago with 300 students from selected private and public universities attempts to get a better grip on precisely this issue.

-Our study reveals that 55 percent of students use social connections to find jobs, topping other means such as job advertisements, employment offices, and job fairs.
-This is not surprising in a country where families and clan ties are paramount.
-It is equally not surprising to find out that those whose families have a higher income are more likely to resort to social connections.
-After all, their family members seem to be well-placed economically and it would be a missed opportunity not to tap into this network and find a job in a country where wasta, or connections, is the rule and not the exception.
+A recent survey by the Lebanese Center for Policy Studies and International Alert conducted a few months ago with 300 students from selected private and public universities and vocational education and training institutions attempted to get a better grip on this issue.
+Our study revealed that 55 percent of students used social connections to find jobs, topping other means such as job advertisements, employment offices, and job fairs.
+This was not surprising in a country where families and clan ties are paramount.
+It was equally not surprising to find that those whose families had a higher income were more likely to resort to social connections.
+After all, their family members are well placed economically and it would be a missed opportunity not to tap into this network and find a job in a country where using one's connections is the rule.